armanhk/gatekeeper/README.md

 You'll also need to replace the contents of `"secret phrase here (all lowercase)"` and any logging statements as desired.

 ## What Does it Do?
-This script simply creates a bot that sends a private welcome message to members that join the target server.
-The bot will also add the indicated role to the member upon receiving a message with the contents used to replace `"secret phrase here (all lowercase)"` (note the all lowercase, you can change the code if you want case sensitivity).
-That's pretty much it...
+This script simply creates a bot that sends a private welcome message to users when they join target server.
+The bot will assign a given role to new members if they reply to the welcome message with a secret phrase.

-Get creative with what access is granted by the role that the member is being given upon sending the secret phrase.
-Enjoy!